Isla Hayahay Beach Resort & Restaurant is located on Pangangan Island, a small island of the coast of Calape, Bohol.

-PANGGAWAN is a kind of fish trap used by some fishers to catch fishes.
-This kind of fishing was very popular around the island many years ago.
+PANGGAWAN is a kind of fish trap used by some of the local fishermen to catch fish.
+This kind of fishing was very popular within Pangangan Island in the old days.

 The word “PANGGAWAN” changed to “Pangangan” and it is now the official name of this island.